|

 Default is true.

-value will appear in the list of options
+nullDisplay value will appear in the list of options

-generated by getDisplayOptionList
+generated by getDisplayOptionList and setText

-will accept null or the nullDisplay
+will accept null or the nullDisplay value.
+If false, the

-method will throw a NotInListException
+setText method will throw a NotInListException

-if null or the nullDisplay
+if null or the nullDisplay value is set, and the

-will not appear in the displayOptionList
+nullDisplay will not appear in the displayOptionList.

 Default is true.

-public void setNullDisplay(java.lang.String newNullDisplay)
+isNullAllowed in interface SelectModelpublic void setNullDisplay(java.lang.String newNullDisplay)

-in class DefaultTextModel
+toString in class DefaultTextModel

 |